mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 "\*.gdtf" is used.
 The archive shall contain a description XML file and resource files.
 Some of the resource files are located in a folder structure.
 There are two folders defined: "./wheels" and "./models".
+The folder "./models" has subfolders for a better structural overview:
+- ./models/3ds
+- ./models/gltf
+- ./models/svg

-The folder "./models" has subfolders for a better structural overview called "./models/3ds", "./models/gltf" and "./models/svg".
-The description.xml file contains the description of the device type and all DMX modes as well as all firmware revisions of the device.
+The description.xml file
+contains the description of the device type and all DMX modes as well as all firmware revisions of the device.